 Demonstrating the Jaws of Life tool, members of the West Haven Fire Department, led by Capt.
 Mike Buonasora, pried open parts of a vehicle to free those trapped inside.

-A short distance away, members of the West Shore Fire Department, led by Capt.
+A short distance away, members of the West Shore Fire Department, led by Lt.
 Frank Rasile, demonstrated their amphibious rescue boat.

 Veteran crafter Rich Evans was joined by crafters Barbara J. Allen, owner of And Beyond LLC, and Laura Webb, owner of Crystal Webb Jewelry Design, to sell their wares.

 Evans, in his 27th year as a festival vendor, displayed his collection of vintage baseball cards and other memorabilia, while Allen spotlighted her handcrafted milk soaps and soy wax candles and Webb showed her handmade jewelry bedecked with semiprecious and healing stones.

 Crafters John and Suzanne Patry sold paper bead handbags and jewelry made in Nairobi, Kenya, where their daughter Janet Patry now lives.

 Janet Patry is the founder and executive director of New York City-based Right 2 Thrive.
 Her nonprofit organization’s mission is aimed at gathering resources and establishing locally based programs in Nairobi that empower people living in disadvantaged areas to improve living conditions and develop self-sustaining communities.

 The four-day festival closed Sunday, July 30, with spirited concerts by classic rock band Stratus, oldies group Vinnie Carr, pop rock group Sister Funk, R&B band Nu Groove, and The Wayouts, “Connecticut’s freshest and most diversified cover band.”

 — MICHAEL P. WALSH, Public Relations Information Coordinator